yuchild/yelp_cap3_jupyter/README.md

 <br>

-Lets take a deeper dive into the reviews.
+Lets take a deeper dive into user reviews.
 Here are the **review** wordcloud and top 10 review words used:

 | Reviews Wordcloud Scottsdale, AZ | Top 10 Review Words Scottsdale, AZ|
 | :-----: | :-----: |